alexfrancow/badusb_botnet/README.md

 ##### {TODO}

 - Change all Invoke-WebRequest to cURL.
 (Invoke-WebRequest requires set up Internet Explorer)
+- Create an ID for each connected user.
 - Hack WhatsApp on .exe.
 - Fix Twitch streaming.
 - Fix keylogger.